myyat/hotel-booking-system-ba/docs/user-stories.md

 **Acceptance Criteria**
 - Given the hotel owner is on the hotel registration page
-  When the hotel owner enters requierd information including hotel name, location, room types, room capacity,           amenities and clicks "Registers"
+  When the hotel owner enters requierd information including business name, contact information, email and password     and clicks "Register"
-  Then the system records the registration
+  Then the system creates the account
   And set the account status to "Pending Review"
-  And notifies the hotel owner "Your registration is under review" via mail or in-app notification
+  And notifies the hotel owner "Your registration is under review" via email or in-app notification

 - Given the hotel owner is on the hotel registration page
-  When the hotel owner clicks "Registers" without entering requierd information Then the system rejects the submission
+  When the hotel owner clicks "Register" without entering requierd information Then the system prevents submission
-  And displays a message "Please enter all requried information to complete registration"
+  And displays a message "Please enter all required information to complete registration"

-- Given the hotel owner is already registered
+- Given the email is already registered
   When the hotel owner attempts to register again
   Then the system displays a message "This account is already registered"